 "How do I submit a longplay?" and "What are the rules for Longplays?" are questions often heard on this site recently.
 Despite Mad-Matt's attempt to explain the rules, these questions still appear.
-It's almost 2016 and the rules have changed quite a bit since the site has first started.
-I'm Brian0451 and I'm going to try to explain the instructions and rules of how to get a longplay up with standards set in 2015.
+As you might know, the rules have changed quite a bit since the site has first started.
+I'm Brian0451 and I'm going to try to explain the instructions and rules of how to get a longplay up with current standards.

 Depending on what system the game you would like to record is on, the rules for recording vary.
-If it's a console, then it is recommended that you use an HD-PVR capable of capturing in 1080p60 or 720p60.
-The Avermedia Extremecap u3 is a good recorder, as well as the Hauppauge.
+If it's a console, then it is recommended that you use a good capture device capable of capturing in 1080p60 or 720p60, or even 4k60.
+The Avermedia Live Gamer line is recommended, as well as Elgato.

 For PC games, the best way to record is via Fraps or Dxtory.
 For Fraps, make sure the video settings are set to split on 4GB filesize, lock fps while recording, and force lossless RGB capture.
 For Dxtory, make sure the video settings are set to record with Lagarith Lossless Codec, synchronize video fps, and file output.
 The settings for Lagarith will be explained momentarily.
 The fps option for both programs must be set to what framerate the game runs at.
 If it's 60, you must record in 60.
 If 30, you record in 30.
 Recording in 60 when the game is 30 will double the frames and may cause quality loss.

 For emulated games, you need to be using BizHawk for the following systems:

 I may have missed a few, but those are the most commonly used.